cartheur/aiventure-ideal/README.md

 # aiventure-ideal

 Implementation of DEvelopmentAl Learning (IDEAL) Course | A lot of people seem scared by this code..Why?
-I don't know, but it is beautifulllllllllllll.
+I don't know, seems harmless enough.

 ## Introduction to the embodied paradigm